-VI Safety and Engineering Aspects (Bogdan, Gabriel, Thia)
+519 VI Safety and Engineering Aspects

-A Safety
+520 A Safety

+Realization of the proposed device will boost the experiment productivity by a factor of 30 but it is relatively expensive and require especially reliable construction methods.
 From safety point of view the CPS device is a modest power (30 kW) beam dump installed in a middle of the hall.
 There are several safety aspects in this project.
-Here we show a list for a full scope including items which will be considered in future stages of development.
+Here we show a list for a full scope including items which are already analyzed in the previous sections of this document and a few others which will be considered in detailes in future stages of development.

-- Prompt radiation level in the hall

-- Radiation level at the JLab boundary

-- Residual radiation in the hall

-- Radiation level at the polarized target coils (both prompt and residual)

-- Radiation level at the detector electronics - Radiation level at the magnet coils and absorber cooling water - Radiation aspects after experiment completion - Safety documentation, review, and approvals
+- Prompt radiation level in the hall - Radiation level at the JLab boundary - Residual radiation in the hall - Radiation level at the polarized target coils (both prompt and residual) - Radiation level at the detector electronics - Radiation level at the magnet coils and absorber cooling water - Radiation aspects after experiment completion - Safety documentation, review, and approvals